conorjamesrogers/Twitter-API-Sentiment-Analysis-Tool/README.md

 ### Example

-Already my naive bayse classifier has shown some interesting results.
+Already my naive bayes classifier has shown some interesting results.
 The top-twenty most informative features (i.e. if these words are used they most likely determine a negative or positive tweet) can be quite revealing:
 ```
            BIGRAM_love_u = 0.5            positi : negati =     51.6 : 1.0
          BIGRAM_n't_hate = 0.5            negati : positi =     46.1 : 1.0